-The JV8 Central Grasslands Initiative is built on the power of partnerships and their success in conserving wetland birds; and now, through this initiative, the Joint Ventures are bringing people and resources together to scale up successful models of grasslands conservation to meet targeted grassland goals while leveraging federal dollars for maximum effectiveness.
+The JV8 Central Grasslands Conservation Initiative is built on the power of partnerships and their success in conserving wetland birds.
+Through this initiative, the Joint Ventures are bringing people and resources together to scale up successful models of grasslands conservation to meet targeted grassland goals while leveraging federal dollars for maximum effectiveness.